Timme scores 22 as No. 2 Gonzaga beats North Florida 104-63

 Carter Hendricksen scored 16 points, Jadyn Parker 13 and Jose Placer 12 for North Florida (0-1), a veteran-laden team from the Atlantic Sun Conference that returned its top four scorers from last season.

-”You can’t let someone go on a 26-0 run,” North Florida coach Matthew Driscoll said. ”We had too many turnovers that led to easy baskets.”
+The Ospreys took a quick 10-8 lead.
+Gonzaga replied with a 26-0 run, helped by eight North Florida turnovers, to build a 34-10 lead.
+North Florida went 0-12 from the field during a drought that lasted more than eight minutes.

-Transfer Malachi Smith had seven points during the big Gonzaga run and finished with 15.
+Malachi Smith had seven points during the Gonzaga run and finished with 15.

-”Malachi is getting a little more comfortable out there and getting more assertive,” Few said.

 The Bulldogs closed the first half with an 11-2 run, holding North Florida without a field goal for the final 4:30, to take a 53-23 halftime lead.

-Gonzaga shot 65% in the first half, led by Timme’s 16 points, while the Ospreys shot 28%.
+Gonzaga shot 65% in the first half, led by Timme’s 16 points, while the Osprey shot just 28%.
 North Florida committed 13 turnovers in the first, which Gonzaga converted into 20 points.

 Rasir Bolton hit a pair of 3-pointers as Gonzaga pushed its lead to 71-34 with 15 minutes left in the game.
-North Florida did not threaten again.
+The Osprey did not threaten again.

+Gonzaga shot 63% in the game, compared to 36% for North Florida.

 BIG PICTURE

 North Florida: The Ospreys were picked to finish fifth in the A-SUN coaches’ poll.
 They finished 11-20 last season, 7-9 in the league.
-North Florida also faces No. 3 Houston and No. 4 Kentucky this year.
+The Ospreys also face No. 3 Houston and No. 4 Kentucky this year.

 Gonzaga: The Zags largely succeeded in avoiding the rough second half performances that showed up in exhibition games against Tennessee and NAIA Warner Pacific.
 They have won 18 consecutive regular-season openers.